 Course Course Name Credit Hours

-Introduction to Biomedical Research ch 0
+Introduction to Biomedical Research h 0

 BMSP6340 CPRA Genes & Genomes 2

 BIPG5200 Statistical Methods in BPG 3

 BIPG5100 Fundamentals in BPG 3

-INDI6020 "On Being A Scientist" 1

 BMSP6390 Mentored Research 1

-(2x4 wk lab rotations)
+(2x5 wk lab rotations)

-Total 10

-Students must register for a specific 8wk/2cr section of BMSP6390 Mentored Research.
+\\Students must register for a specific 10 wk/1cr section of BMSP6390 Mentored Research.
 As a prerequisite, students must attend an introductory series of short research presentations "Introduction to Biomedical Research".
 These presentations do not require register, but are BIPG students are expected to attend for the first 3-4 weeks of the Fall semester.

 Spring Year 1

-. r =

 Course Course Name Credit Hours

 BIPG6100 Bioinformatic Computation 3

 BIPG6400 Applications of BPG 3

 OR

 BRIM6200 Biomarker Discovery, 3

 Validation and Implementation

 BMSP6350 Cell Biology & Signaling 3

-BIPG6890 Independent Study in Bioinformatics 1

-Total 10
+Total 9

-Students must pass Qualifying Exam before registering for BIPG 6990 Thesis research.
+\\\ Students must pass Qualifying Exam before registering for BIPG 6990 Thesis research.
 In this and other terms, with permission of advisory committee, student may take Scholarly Project in BPG (BIPG5900) in place of Thesis in Bioinformatics